Chalarangelo/30-seconds-of-code/snippets/arithmeticProgression.md

 tags: math,array,beginner
 ---

-Returns a array of numbers in the arithmetic progression starting with the given positive integer and up to the specified limit.
+Returns an array of numbers in the arithmetic progression starting with the given positive integer and up to the specified limit.

 - Use `Array.from()` to create an array of the desired length, `lim/n`, and a map function to fill it with the desired values in the given range.